MaximeMRF/v7-docs/content/start/installation.md

 ## Next Steps

-Next, choose one of the following paths:

-* Follow the [Tutorial](./tutorial.md) to build a complete application step-by-step.
-* Learn about the [Folder Structure](./folder-structure.md) to understand how AdonisJS organizes your project files.
+From here, you can continue to the next guide and learn about the [Folder Structure](./folder-structure.md) or can jump directly to the [Tutorial](./tutorial/hypermedia/overview.md) and create a complete application.